 There’s much to celebrate when the mercury begins its gradual ascent.
 The snow banks slowly recede, the smell of spring wafts through the air, and friendly faces emerge from behind woolly scarves.
 But most of all, maple syrup lovers rejoice at the thought of the sap starting to flow, ready for another batch of that sweet liquid gold.

-If you like your pancakes with a history lesson on the side, stop in to O’Hara Mill Homestead on Saturday, March 21 for the annual 1800s Sugar Bush event.
-Tucked away off Highway 7 almost halfway between Toronto and Ottawa in a historic homestead from the 1800s, you can watch blacksmith demonstrations, see how maple used to be made, and make your own maple taffy.
+If you like your pancakes with a history lesson on the side, stop in to O’Hara Mill Homestead on Saturday, March 18 from 11 a.m. to 2 p.m. for the annual 1800s Sugar Bush event.
+O'Hara Mills Homestead is tucked away off Highway 7 almost halfway between Toronto and Ottawa in a historic homestead from the 1800s.
+Plan a visit to watch blacksmith demonstrations, see how maple used to be made, and make your own maple taffy.
 You'll also be able to enjoy wagon rides, entertainment, and of course, pancakes and syrup.